 - Whether the external administrator has requested or consented to the non-suspension decision and has undertaken that the defaulting market participant will meet its relevant liabilities under the NER.
 The aggregate amount of money paid into the NEM has to match the aggregate amount paid out of it.
 The risk of financial contagion is reduced if market participants trading in the NEM are able to meet their liabilities under the NER. - Whether the market participant is likely to continue to comply with the NER.
 There are restrictions on enforcement action against companies that are under external administration.
 When AEMO makes a decision on whether to suspend the market participant, it is important that it considers the risk that an external administrator would not comply with the AER's requests. - Whether the reliability benefit to the NEM of allowing the market participant to continue trading outweigh the risk of removing it from the market.
-This is only applicable to market generators, market small generators aggregators and market network service providers.
+This is a requirement when AEMO considers suspending a market generator, market small generation aggregator or market network service provider.
 These types of market participants can have a direct impact on reliability, but not all of them increase the reliability of the power system.
 This is discussed further in section 3.2.
+However, AEMO may also consider reliability when deciding whether to suspend any other type of market participant under external administration if it considers that matter to be relevant.